-Slowly but surely, Google is bringing support for Linux applications to Chrome OS.
+Linux application support on Chromebooks is pretty great.
 Even though the feature is primarily aimed at developers, like those who want to get Android Studio running on a Pixelbook, there are plenty of apps that can benefit normal users.
-We already have a guide about installing Linux apps on Chrome OS, but if you're not sure what to try, this post may point you in the right direction.
+We already have a guide about installing Linux apps on Chrome OS, but if you're not sure which apps to try out, we have a few suggestions here.

 This isn't a simple compilation of the best Linux apps, because plenty of those exist already.
 Instead, the goal here is to recommend solutions for tasks that cannot be adequately filled by web or Android apps.
 For example, serious photo editing isn't really possible through the web, and options on the Play Store are limited, but Gimp is perfect for it.

 This guide assumes you have already set up the Linux container on Chrome OS.
-If you haven't, we have instructions here.
+If you haven't, follow the instructions here.

 For years, one of the main arguments against Chrome OS has been the lack of a professional-level photo editor like Photoshop.
 While you can try to install Photoshop through CrossOver for Chrome OS, there's something that will work much better — GIMP (GNU Image Manuplation Program).

 GIMP is undoubtedly one of the best free image editors available, and certainly the best one for Linux.
 Just like with Photoshop, there is a learning curve, but GIMP is an incredibly powerful tool.
 You can use multiple image layers, draw with various brushes (including with a stylus, if your Chromebook has one), blur parts of an image, and much more.
 GIMP can open and save many different types of files, including XCF, JPEG, PNG, PSD, WebP, BMP, and others.

 How to install